fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

 So basically you can use this Test Recorder tool to create Espresso tests.
 You might be thinking, then why did we go through how to do these stuff manually?!
 Well, there are a couple of reasons:
 - the generated tests, at least for me, still use deprecated ActivityTestRule instead of ActivityScenario
-- the generated tests, might still have issues in them, like syncronization with Okhttp and such.
+- the generated tests, might still have issues in them, like synchronisation with Okhttp and such.
 - Some actions might be too specific, and you have to manually adjust the espresso test for it to work.

 All in all, it is a good tool to get started on your test, but you probably still need to do manual modifications on it.
 So personally I would suggest them for bigger tests, which would take too much time manually, and then do the adjustments while running the tests.